Jallikattu season begins in Tamil Nadu | Law-Order

 - India

-Over 300 bulls were released into the sporting arena one after the other in Thachankurichi village of Pudukkottai since morning and at least 350 tamers vied with each other to dominate the bulls.
+More than 35 people, including spectators, participants and a few police personnel were injured.
+Some of them were hospitalised.
+Over 300 bulls were released into the sporting arena one after the other in Thachankurichi village of Pudukkottai and at least 500 tamers vied with each other to dominate the bulls.

-State Minister for Environment and Climate Change, Siva V Meyyanathan and Minister for Law, S Regupathy inaugurated the Jallikattu event.
+Chaos unfolded after the event's formal closure, as young men tried to tame the bulls that were taken away by owners through the main sporting arena.
+They gathered in large numbers in the open ground, leading to commotion, though officials had already declared that the game was over and police had to baton charge bull-taming aspirants to restore order.

-Prizes including a brand new motorcycle, pressure cookers and cots are on the offer for winning bulls and tamers.
+Prizes including brand new motorcycles, pressure cookers and cots were given away to winning bulls and successful tamers.
 Authorities inspected the arrangements, including security and safety aspects before permitting the event.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)